Silverzonegames/docs/policies/eula.md

 # 4. GENERAL
 Silverzone licenses the Software or Product to you, and it is not sold.
 Your use is subject to the terms and conditions of this agreement.
 The Software or Product is protected by copyright and other intellectual property laws.
 The rights granted are limited to Silverzone's and its affiliates' intellectual property rights and exclude other patents or intellectual property.
 Additionally, the Software or Product may include license management software to control usage.

-# 5. SOFTWARE
+# 5. SOFTWARE OR PRODUCT
-In this agreement, 'Software or Product' collectively refers to:
+The Software or Product referred to in this agreement, means, collectively and/or as applicable:

 1. The Software or Product package, if any;
-2. All contents, components, attachments, software, media, and code provided through this EULA via any medium;
+2. Any and all contents, components, attachments, software, media and code with which this EULA is provided and delivered through any medium;
-3. Game Content, including design, characters, images, graphics, music, and other sensory elements (if applicable);
+3. If applicable, any and all game design, characters, images, graphics, photographs, art, art work, clip art, text, fonts, music, sounds, voices or other sensory content (the “Game Content”);
-4. Product Content, covering design, code, service workers, stylesheets, and libraries (if applicable);
+4. If applicable, any and all product design, background code, service workers, front-end structure, network code, integrated stylesheets, display assets and libraries (the “Product Content”);
-5. Upgrades, modified versions, updates, additions, expansion packs, and copies provided by Silverzone under this EULA.
+5. Upgrades, modified versions, updates, additions, expansion packs and copies of the Software or Product (the “Upgrades”), if any, provided to You by Silverzone under this EULA.

-Please note that the Software or Product may include assets and libraries from third-party sources, governed by separate license agreements from publishers or distributors.
+The Software or Product referred to in this agreement may contain assets and libraries from third-party sources, use of which are governed by the publishers' or distributors' own license agreements regardless of this document

 The terms of this agreement shall govern any Upgrades or Updates provided to you by Silverzone that replace or supplement the Software or Product, unless such Upgrade or Update is accompanied by another license, in which case the terms of that license prevail.